egeozgul/Pipelined-ARM-CPU-Design/README.md

-This is a pipelined ARM CPU that I designed using the follownig architecture:
+This is a pipelined ARM CPU that I designed which has the follownig architecture:

 ![image](CPU_architecure.png)